 39. Pastel Hair Colors

-The pastel trend is still going very strong so there is no reason why you shouldn’t rock it at your wedding.
+The pastel trend is still going very strong so there is no reason why you shouldn’t rock it for your wedding too.
 This is a light shade of lilac mixed with a bit of purple that has been twisted in a classic textured bridal knot.
+Be sure to leave a few face-framing strands for fabulous effects.

 40. Purple Wedding Hairstyles